SamWGamgee/CASSA/README.md

-Currently, at CASSA, we aim to detect and map the redshifted **21-cm signal** emitted by** neutral hydrogen (HI) from the early universe**, particularly during the dark ages and cosmic dawn.
+Currently, at **CASSA**, we aim to detect and map the redshifted **21-cm signal** emitted by **neutral hydrogen (HI) from the early universe**, particularly during the dark ages and cosmic dawn.
 This faint cosmological signal offers a powerful probe into the **formation of the first stars, galaxies, and large-scale structure**.
 However, its detection is **extremely challenging** due to **overwhelming foreground emissions, instrumental systematics, and ionospheric distortions**.

 Project **CHronOS** addresses these challenges through a combination of **theoretical modeling, high-fidelity simulations, and observational strategies** using **low-frequency radio arrays**.